 The troop shall elect new officers twice per year, no later than the first troop meeting in June and December.
 The new officers take their office starting at the conclusion of the Courts of Honor in June and December.
 The troop shall elect the Senior Patrol Leader.
 Each patrol shall elect their Patrol Leader.
 The Senior Patrol Leader, once elected, shall appoint his Assistant Senior Patrol Leader and the other troop-level officers.
 The Patrol Leader, once elected, shall appoint his Assistant Patrol Leader.

+Qualifications

+[ Scout-specified policy]

+Candidates for Senior Patrol Leader must have reached Star.

+Candidates for Patrol Leader must have reached First Class.

+These requirements may be relaxed if no eligible candidates volunteer.

+Voting Procedures

+NEEDSWORK: Secret ballots.
+Counts revealed.
+Ballots available for inspection.
+Procedures when there are more than two candidates.
+MAYBE: counts secret, loser(s) can ask that counts be revealed and can inspect ballots.

 Assistant Scoutmasters

 The Scoutmaster may, at his discretion and with approval from the Parent Committee choose any number of Assistant Scoutmasters.
 Assistant Scoutmasters may be assigned particular responsibilities at the discretion of the Scoutmaster (such as Scout rank advancement, patrol liaison, Eagle Scout coordinator, event and outing coordinator, etc.).